-On September 18, 2014, Carmel McDowell filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq, [the "Vaccine Act" or "Program"].
-The petition alleges that as a result of a seasonal influenza ("flu") vaccination on October 1, 2013, petitioner suffered a shoulder injury related to vaccine administration ("SIRVA").
+On December 5, 2014, Ronald Gordon filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq,2 [the "Vaccine Act" or "Program"].
+The petition alleges that as a result of a seasonal influenza ("flu") vaccination on December 12, 2012, petitioner suffered a Shoulder Injury Related to Vaccine Administration ["SIRVA"].
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-&lt;sup>1 Because this unpublished ruling contains a reasoned explanation for the action in this case, it will be posted on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
+1 Because this unpublished ruling contains a reasoned explanation for the action in this case, it will be posted on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 note (2006)).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, I agree that the identified material fits within this definition, I will redact such material from public access.

-&lt;sup>2 National Childhood Vaccine Injury Act of 1986, Pub.
+2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
 Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2006).

-On January 21, 2015, respondent filed her Rule 4(c) Report ["Respondent's Report"], in which she concedes that petitioner is entitled to compensation in this case.
+On March 20, 2015, respondent filed her Rule 4(c) Report ["Respondent's Report"], in which she concedes that petitioner is entitled to compensation in this case.
 Respondent's Report at 4.
-Specifically, respondent submits that "petitioner's alleged injury is consistent with a shoulder injury related to vaccine administration ("SIRVA")."
-Id.
-Additionally, respondent indicated that "petitioner has satisfied all legal prerequisites for compensation under the Act."
+Specifically, respondent submits that "based on the record as it now stands, petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act."
 Id.